 The software also works by collecting vital information from the mining rig such as mining input and output, fan speed, the speed of your miner, temperature and the hash rate.
 Some software goes an extra mile and controls some of these parameters such as fan speed to regulate the temperature of the rig.

 All these factors should be taken into consideration when choosing a bitcoin mining software.
 However, the final decision depends on an individual’s preference.
-The following list of bitcoin mining software presents the best software for this function.
+The following list of bitcoin mining software features not just the best software for the job but also the most popular in the market.
+So without further ado, let’s dig in…

 The Best Bitcoin Mining Software for Windows / MAC / Linux